A Webquest About the Reliability of Information Found on the Web

 Introduction

 The internet contains millions of pages and sites that contain information on just about every topic you can imagine.
 When it's time to write a research paper, many of us now start with a web search engine.
 Try typing in "cancer" in a search engine and see how many sites are available that address the topic.
 There will be thousands.
 The problem is, not every web site contains reliable, unbiased information.
 With the development of the internet, a medium became available for anyone to post information that can be accessed by anyone on the globe.
-You could go to yahoo and make a website yourself about anything you wanted.
+You could easily make a website yourself about anything you wanted.
 No one would check to see if the information you posted was accurate.
-So, how does a person know whether to trust the information found on websites.
+So, how does a person know whether to trust the information found on websites?
 In this quest you are going to create an list offactors that can help a person sort out the information found on the internet.

 Task